SirGoodenough/HA_Blueprints/Automations/HumidifierWaterThrottleControl.md

 ## 🙊 How Do I Set-up My Sonoff SV?

-#### Add a ghost relay and button as relay and button #2 in the Module Parameters screen & save it.
+#### Add a ghost relay & button as relay & button #2 in the Module Parameters screen & save it.

 ![Module Setup](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/tasmotaModuleSetup.jpg)

 #### Add the Rules

-    Make sure you set all 3 rules to mode 4 after you oad them.
+    Make sure you set all 3 rules to mode 4 after you load them.
     Rule1 4
     Rule2 4
     Rule3 4

-    Also make sure you turn on the 2 rules.
-Rule1 will turn on and off as called in the program.
+    Also make sure you turn on the rules.
+Rule1 will turn on and off as called in the program & is best starting as off.
+    Rule1 0
     Rule2 1
     Rule3 1

     Full line of text versions of these rules are available in the Blueprint Description.
-These are layed out for clarity.
+These are stacked for clarity.

 Rule1 is turned on and off based on the status of Power2.
 When Rule1 is enabled it sets the 2 minute timer cycle and starts the Rule3 items on schedule.
 It sets variable 1 to the value of variable 2.
 Variable 2 is set via MQTT from the Blueprint.